 Will frangible ammo kill a human being?

-Yes, if you are hit by frangible ammo, it will kill you the same way that traditional ammo would.
+If you are hit by frangible ammo, it will kill you the way traditional ammo would.
 This type of bullet will still do a great amount of damage to soft tissue, whereas it will shatter when it hits a hard surface.
-For that matter, unless you are wearing armor, this type of ammunition can cause some severe damage to you as a human being.
+Unless you are wearing armor, this type of ammunition can cause some severe damage to you as a human being.